-Much of the developable land in the City is devoted to residential neighbourhoods comprised of a range of single detached and multi-residential housing, as well as smallscale commercial uses, and community facilities such as schools, place of worship and public recreation facilities.
+Much of the developable land in the City is devoted to residential neighbourhoods comprised of a range of single and multi-family housing, as well as small-scale commercial uses, and community facilities such as schools, churches and public recreation facilities.
 Although these neighbourhoods differ in age, character, and rate of development, there are a number of common objectives for all neighbourhoods of Port Moody.